cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 ![Neotwitter site is alive!](/assets/images/what-is-cloudflare/neotwitter.webp)

-Looks like everything is working as intended now.
+Looks like everything is working as intended.
 It's also cool to already have the SSL connection done.

-It's nice to have build a drop-in-replacement for Twitter since it's no longer working in Brazil.
+Do you believe Neotwitter could serve as a direct replacement for Twitter, given that it's no longer operational in Brazil?

 ## Conclusion

-This wraps up what is Cloudflare, an easy to use solution for helping anyone to put online a website on easy.
-I hope this article has helped you to understand what is the nature of Cloudflare, as helped you to put your site ou service available online.
+This concludes our article on Cloudflare, a user-friendly solution for easily getting a website online.
+We've covered both the benefits and potential risks of using this service.
+I hope this article has helped you better understand Cloudflare and assisted you in making your site or service accessible online.